liamsmith3194/otter-hockey/README.md

     - Through testing, I am aware that I am unable to send a message without filling in the fields first.
     - The map showing the location is great for someone that is local to the area and able to pop in.

-1. I want to be able to *read through the privacy policy* so that I can **know my personal information is secure.**
+1. I want to be able to *read through the privacy policy* so that I **know my personal information is secure.**
     - The privacy policy is displayed in a similar way to the about page with small sections, which I felt made it easier to read through.

 1. I want to be able to *subscribe to the site's mailing list* so that I can **receive all the latest deals, offers and news.**